CONTACT INFORMATION

 REGISTRATION OF PEDICABS WITH FRANCHISE

-Pedicab operators and franchise holders are required to register in this office to be duly recognized, individuals.
+Pedicab operators and franchise holders are required to register to legally operate as pedicab service.

 PROGRAMS